Subscribe to the Playbook

 Get the Playbook

-Everyone has a comfort zone but some people are definitely better at stepping out of it to face their ‘fears’.
+Everyone has a comfort zone, but some people are definitely better at stepping out of it to face their ‘fears’.
 These people often appear like they enjoy ‘putting themselves out there’, trying new things, almost dare-devilish at times.
 But the reality is, the reason why they are able to do this is because they look at these ‘fears’ as nothing more than something they don’t know well or as an area they haven’t fully developed mastery or skill in.
 People who act in avoidance to things outside of their comfort zone interpret those fears as being absolute; if they fail, they are a failure.

 Facing your fears or stepping out of your comfort zone all goes back to one thing: do you have a fixed or growth mindset?
-Do you see your ‘fear’ as opportunity to learn something you know nothing about?
+Do you see your ‘fear’ as an opportunity to learn something you know nothing about?
 Or do you see it as a threat to your self-concept?

 Are you a